bogdan/changes_validator/README.md

-# TransitionValidator
+# ChangesValidator

-TransitionValidator is the most minimalistic state machine implementation focused on validating a state transition rather than define API methods and logic.
+ChangesValidator is the most minimalistic state machine implementation focused on validating a state changes rather than define API methods and logic.

-## Why TransitionValidator?
+## Why ChangesValidator?

 The best way to define API and logic in Ruby is using Ruby.
-TransitionValidator does only validation that Object can move from one state to another.
+ChangesValidator does only validation that Object can move from one state to another.

 ## Dependencies